andrew-kemp/MigrationManager/README.md

 - Generates Temporary Access Passes (TAP) for users
 - Sends customized email notifications to users with their TAP
 - Visual, interactive status and log reporting
+- Migration Manager: Enables mailbox migration and onboarding flows after TAP is used

 ---